-Reviews and features on Spence have appeared since in The New Yorker, Paper Magazine, Frieze, Artcritical, Glorious Sport, Two Coats of Paint, Calling All Horse Girls, The Brooklyn Rail, The Portland Press Herald, Art New England, Seven Days, and other publications.
+Reviews of Suzy Spence’s exhibitions have appeared in The New York Times, The New Yorker, Paper Magazine, Frieze, Artnet, Artcritical, 1st Dibs, Glorious Sport, Two Coats of Paint, The Brooklyn Rail, The Portland Press Herald, Art New England, Seven Days, and other publications

 February 28, 2024